CryoMyst/ReleaseRetention/README.md

 * Highly detailed return result allowing the caller to analyze what policies failed

 ### TODO:
-* Use builders to create policies to make neater, can remove passing RetentionContext down the policy chain
 * Caching to speed up lookup for LastReleasedPolicy